 – feeling outraged and overwrought by a small injustices, mistakes or criticism

-2. Find your personal Biblical prayer hiding place
+2. Find and use a Biblical mental prayer hiding place

-I closed my eyes and mediated on this passage, imagining myself getting into the boat with Jesus.
-I imagined just the two of us pushing off from the shore and launching out into the middle of the lake, leaving “Disease,” whom I pictured as a dirty beggar in rags, stranded back on the shore.
+I closed my eyes and mediated, imagining myself getting into the boat with Jesus.
+I imagined just the two of us pushing off from the shore leaving Dad’s disease that I pictured as a dirty beggar in rags, stranded back on the shore.
 I felt so relaxed that at some point I dozed off.
-I’m not sure if what followed next was a dream or if it was real.
-I can only report that I experience wonderful peace being out in the middle of the lake with Jesus as we interacted wordlessly with each other as we smiled and rowed.
+I experienced wonderful peace being out in the middle of the lake with Jesus.

-Following this “in the boat with Jesus” prayer time based on Mark 3:9 I continued to use this mental picture as a means of hiding place prayer, especially when I was lying awake in bed feeling worried and overwhelmed by Dad’s problems.
-I would picture a waiting boat on the lakeside, then picture Jesus waiting there for me.
+Following this “in the boat with Jesus” prayer time based on Mark 3:9 I continued to use this mental picture as a hiding place prayer, especially when I was lying awake in bed feeling worried and overwhelmed by Dad’s problems.

-Here are some other Bible verses to use to help you mentally enter into the hiding place of prayer:
+Here are some other Bible verses to help you mentally enter into the hiding place of prayer:

 “You are my refuge and my shield; I have put my hope in your word.”
 (Psalm 119:114 NIV)